 The wetland preserve was ground zero for the week-long 2nd International Hula Valley Bird Festival, which wrapped up Nov.
 18. (See www.hulabirdfestival.org.)

 “Sometimes the birds are in conflict with the farmers,” explains Dan Alon, director of the Israel Ornithological Center.
 “But the conflict can also make an excellent tourist attraction.”

 Indeed watching vast flocks of pelicans with their three-meter (nine-feet) wide wingspan fattening up before flying south to Africa’s Lake Victoria is an awe-inspiring sight.

-Two years ago BBC Wildlife magazine listed the Agamon Hula as No. 9 out of 20 sites for wildlife viewing in the world.
+In 2010 BBC Wildlife magazine listed the Agamon Hula as No. 9 out of 20 sites for wildlife viewing in the world.
 That coup was followed when the U.S.-based National Geographic picked the site for the launch of Great Migrations, a TV series chronicling the instinctive travels of migrating species across the globe.

 “This is what National Geographic lives for,” said Adam Taylor, the show’s executive producer, who travels to the Upper Galilee every few months.
 Choosing Agamon Hula as the premiere site for the new series “gives a sense of the way we take care of our planet.”